neerazz/TriArchitect-Agent/resources/paper/main.md

 The advent of Large Language Models (LLMs) like GPT-4, GPT-5, and Claude Opus has sparked hope for "autonomous software engineering."
 Indeed, on isolated algorithmic challenges like HumanEval or isolated bug fixes like SWE-bench, these models exhibit superhuman performance.
 However, **migration is not a generation task; it is a consistency task**.

-Our research and recent studies (ISSTA 2025) identify a critical failure mode in applying LLMs to large-scale system evolution: **Contextual Hallucination**.
+My research and recent studies (ISSTA 2025) identify a critical failure mode in applying LLMs to large-scale system evolution: **Contextual Hallucination**.
 Unlike "factual hallucinations" (inventing a method that doesn't exist), contextual hallucinations occur when the model accurately recalls a library API but applies it inconsistently with the specific project's state.
 For example:
 -   **Dependency Drift:** Updating a service class to use Spring Boot 3 annotations while the `pom.xml` still declares Spring Boot 2 dependencies.
 -   **Partial Migration:** Migrating a Consumer interface to a functional style in one file, while leaving the Producer interface legacy-style in another, causing integration failures.
 -   **Zombie Imports:** Re-importing deprecated classes (e.g., `sun.misc.Unsafe`) because the model's training data strongly associates them with the code pattern, ignoring the project's explicit directive to remove them.

 These failures stem from a fundamental architectural limitation: LLMs are **stateless inference engines**.
 They do not inherently possess a persistent "memory" of the modifications they made five minutes ago in a different file.

-### 1.3 Our Solution: TriArchitect
+### 1.3 My Solution: TriArchitect

-To solve the state problem, we propose **TriArchitect**, a framework that decouples *reasoning* (the LLM's job) from *state management* (the System's job).
+To solve the state problem, I propose **TriArchitect**, a framework that decouples *reasoning* (the LLM's job) from *state management* (the System's job).
 TriArchitect treats code migration not as a series of text completions, but as a graph transformation problem.

-Central to our approach is the **Typed Migration Graph (TMG)**.
+Central to my approach is the **Typed Migration Graph (TMG)**.
 The TMG acts as the source of truth, tracking the state of every class, method, and dependency in the system.
 Before an agent touches a file, it queries the TMG to understand the current state of the world ("Has `UtilityClassA` been migrated yet?").
-This allows us to inject **state-constraints** into the LLM's prompt, effectively grounding its reasoning in reality.
+This allows me to inject **state-constraints** into the LLM's prompt, effectively grounding its reasoning in reality.

-We combine this with a **Validator-Veto Protocol**.
+I combine this with a **Validator-Veto Protocol**.
 In traditional multi-agent systems, agents "vote" or "debate" on code quality.
-We argue that for migration, debate is unnecessary when we have a compiler.
-Our Validator agent executes a strict verify-compile-test cycle.
+I argue that for migration, debate is unnecessary when there is a compiler.
+The Validator agent executes a strict verify-compile-test cycle.
 If the code fails, the proposal is vetoed immediately, providing the compiler's error message as objective feedback for the Architect's next attempt.

 ### 1.4 Contributions

-This paper makes the following contributions to the field of automated software evolution:
+I make the following contributions to the field of automated software evolution:
-1.  **Formalization of the TMG:** We define the Typed Migration Graph as a mechanism for enforcing topological consistency in distributed code transformation.
+1.  **Formalization of the TMG:** I define the Typed Migration Graph as a mechanism for enforcing topological consistency in distributed code transformation.
-2.  **Role-Based Agent Architecture:** We describe the Archaeologist-Architect-Validator triad, a design pattern mimicking a high-functioning human engineering team.
+2.  **Role-Based Agent Architecture:** I describe the Archaeologist-Architect-Validator triad, a design pattern mimicking a high-functioning human engineering team.
-3.  **Experimental Validation:** We present results from **J8-to-J17-Bench**, evaluating 1,000 tasks and demonstrating that TriArchitect achieves a 68.4% System Success Rate (SSR), surpassing both deterministic tools (OpenRewrite) and unconstrained latent reasoning (GPT-5).
+3.  **Experimental Validation:** I present results from **J8-to-J17-Bench**, evaluating 1,000 tasks and demonstrating that TriArchitect achieves a 68.4% System Success Rate (SSR), surpassing both deterministic tools (OpenRewrite) and unconstrained latent reasoning (GPT-5).

 ---